 Looking to take control of your financial future?
 Attend my free masterclass to learn the 3 secrets to financial freedom

-Tesla is undoubtedly one of the most hyped-up stock in the market right now, mainly because people believe it to be a company of the future.
+Tesla is undoubtedly one of the most hyped-up EV stocks in the market right now, mainly because people believe it to be a company of the future.
 And that is true to an extent because the future of automotive is definitely electric.

 We’re clearly moving in the direction of saying goodbye to gas and oil and adapting to electric vehicles to save our planet, which might be one of the biggest shifts in any industry that is happening right now.